We all want to eat healthy, right? And we all want to eat Italian, right? Can we have the best of both worlds? Yes!

 Whether tomato, tomAHto, or vegetable or fruit, for the healthiest version of the tomato, you need to go fresh, not canned tomatoes which can be high in sodium and void of nutrients.

-Fresh tomatoes can be used in salads, but also in place of a tomato “sauce”.
+Fresh tomatoes can be used in salads, like my caprese salad with cherry tomatoes, but also in place of a tomato “sauce”.

 Simply chop up a bunch of tomatoes, cook them in olive oil with some garlic, and continue until they cook down a bit and are soft and easy to pierce.
 You can even speed things up by pressing on them with a fork or spoon to squash them down and get the juices going as they soften.